Iron vs. Steel: What’s the Difference, Which is Stronger, and What You Need to Know

 How is Steel Made From Iron?

-Iron ore is mined and smelted in finances to remove impurities.
+Iron ore is mined and smelted in furnaces to remove impurities.
 During this process, steelworkers add carbon, usually less than 1% of the finished product.
 The furnaces are lined with heat-resistant brick.
 Steel is made by mixing carbon and iron.

 Primary steelmaking is made from pig iron or smelted iron from ore.
 As the pig iron is processed at extremely high temperatures (above 2600°F), oxidation removes excess carbon and binds additional elements to make steel.